Cognigy/Documentation/docs/en/docs/ai/release-notes/pre-4.30.md

 ### Bugfixes
 - Fixed a bug in our VoiceGateway endpoint where the userId was incorrect for outbound calls
-- Fixed a bug where a goTo-node would not execute all nodes that follow the node that you jump to in certain conditions
+- Fixed a bug where a Go To Node would not execute all nodes that follow the node that you jump to in certain conditions
 - Fixed a bug where tasks would not be cancelable for non-admin users
 - Fixed a bug related to old projects and attached Flows
 - Fixed an issue and bring back real-time analytics tiles
-- Fixed a bug where the incorrect intent would be used when using a GoTo node
+- Fixed a bug where the incorrect intent would be used when using a Go To node
 - Fixed a bug where the create-agent journey step would only get completed when using the create function, not the creation wizard

 ## 4.1.2